bleds22e/DataWrangling/Week10_VersionControl/documents/Week10_Assignment.md

-**STOP: Make sure you informed your instructor an email following the last exercise with a link to your Github repository and wait until your teacher has told you they’ve updated your repository before doing this one.**
+**STOP: Make sure you informed your instructor an email following the last exercise with a link to your Github repository and wait until your professor has told you they’ve updated your repository before doing this one.**

 While you were working on your plot of size among lakes, your colleague wrote some code to generate a histogram of scale lengths.
-To get it you’ll need to `pull` the most recent changes from Github.
+To get it you’ll need to `pull` the most recent changes to the `fish_analysis.qmd` file from Github.

 1. On the `Git` tab, click on the `Pull` button with the blue arrow.
     You should see some text that looks something like: